hexagon-geo-surv/json/docs/mkdocs/docs/api/macros/json_diagnostic_positions.md

 [`end_pos()`](../basic_json/end_pos.md) are added to [`basic_json`](../basic_json/index.md) values.
 [`start_pos()`](../basic_json/start_pos.md) returns the start position of that JSON value in the original JSON string the object was parsed from.
 Likewise, [`end_pos()`](../basic_json/end_pos.md) returns the end position of that JSON value in the original string the object was parsed from.
+If the value was not parsed, but constructed by other means, the functions returns `std::string::npos`.

 [`start_pos()`](../basic_json/start_pos.md) returns the first character of a given value in the original JSON string, while [`end_pos()`](../basic_json/end_pos.md) returns the character _following_ the last character.
 For objects and